SAP-archive/cloud-odata-java/README.md

 ### Some more Background ###

 The basic idea behind this project is to have a code base that can continue development to support future OData 4.0 standard.
-OData 4.0 is expected to be release by OAISI in 2013.
+OData 4.0 is expected to be release by OASIS in 2013.
 For that the code is modular and has following components:

 - URI parser: currently a OData 2.0 parser
 - Dispatcher: is handling OData 2.0 URI types